IntelRealSense/hand_tracking_samples/README.md

 * [openvr-hand-tracker](./openvr-hand-tracker) - An OpenVR-based version of hand tracking viewer app.
 The included pre-trained CNN was trained on a relatively small dataset of egocentic (right) hand poses which is ideal for the VR usages with a Intel® RealSense™ SR300 camera mounted on the HMD.

-* Preliminary Oculus Rift versions of the hand tracker viewer and annotator can currently be found by switching from the `master` to the `libovr` branch of this repo.
+* [ovr-hand-tracker](./ovr-hand-tracker) - Preliminary Oculus Rift VR version of the hand tracking vewer app.
 Only tested on Windows OS.
+See project readme.md and code for addition build requirements and instructions.

+* [ovr-annotator](./ovr-annotator) - An Oculus Rift VR version of the annotator app.
+Only tested on Windows OS, requires extra steps to build.

 ## Building